 Work culture is shifting.
 Today, team members don't just look for a big paycheck and benefits.
 According to a 2024 survey conducted by the Society for Human Resource Management, employee experience ranks as the first or second priority for 46% of HR professionals and 36% of workers in the United States.
 New priorities reflect broad change—people yearn for a work culture that values empathy, mutual respect, and organizational support.

-When employees feel safe to express themselves, it creates a ripple effect.
-Team members are more likely to take initiative, share innovative ideas, and support one another.
+When employees feel safe to express themselves, it creates a ripple effect, leading to more initiative and innovation.
+Conversely, SHRM research shows that a negative work culture causes 42% of employees to think about leaving their jobs.
 This positive work environment encourages growth and learning, where making mistakes is perceived as an opportunity, not a failure.

 How can you tell if your team truly feels safe to speak up, share ideas, or take risks?
-Interpersonal dynamics can be hard to quantify, but there are clear signs that indicate psychological safety is a central pillar of your work culture.
-Here are some psychological safety examples to aim for:
+Here are clear signs that psychological safety exists in your workplace:

 Creating psychological safety is a shared responsibility.
 Whether you're an employer, leader, or employee, these ideas outline how to create psychological safety at every level of the organization.